 Hotel Resol Kyoto Kawaramachi Sanjo is a 3.5-star modern Japanese hotel in Kawaramachi.
 It is part of a hotel chain that has locations all over Japan including three in Kyoto.
 The centrally located hotel has a lounge and lobby on the first floor, and a restaurant and laundromat in the basement.

-I chose a single room which is 16 sqm room with a semi-double bed, a desk area, a compact bathroom and tatami floor (Japanese straw floor).
+I chose a Single Room, a 16 sqm room that includes a semi-double bed, a desk area, a compact bathroom, and a tatami floor (Japanese straw matting).
 It also has a floor-to-ceiling window with views of the backstreets of Kawaramachi.
-Toiletries are available near the elevation in the lobby.

 Hotel Resol Kyoto Kawaramachi Sanjo: highlights and lowlights

-- Highlights: located on the main street, 2-minute walk to Teramachi Street and Pontocho, walkable to many attractions, bus stop in front of the hotel
+- Highlights: 2-minute walk to Teramachi Street and Pontocho; walkable to many attractions; bus stop in front of the hotel

 2. nol kyoto sanjo